bparanj/crystal/electronics/book/tasks.md

 - Create diagrams for mats.md
 - Refer experiments.md to create the simulations for experiment 10, 11 and 12.
 - Work backwards from experiments
 		- Order existing experiments from simple to complex.
-First pass done.
 		- Summarize the experiment.
 What is it about?
 What is the learning objective?
-		- Write down the components used in each experiment.
-Refer the 0.jpg.
 		- Explain each component used in the experiment.
 		- Use the questions in template.md to cover the detailed explanation.
 - Copy the projects in the whiteboard to this document